rpaiva77/fhirserver_demo/README.md

 # Assumptions
 You'll need to have a docker deamon running on installation machine.
 Should you need any details, look here: https://docs.docker.com/engine/install/
+You'll need to able to run a jupyter notebook.
+Should you need any details, look here: https://test-jupyter.readthedocs.io/en/latest/running.html#running

 # Docker pull/run
 In this step we'll set up and run an instance of InterSystems IRIS for Health.
 We'll be using latest version available here:<br>